-Although nearly a year old, all of the information in this article is still relevant. learning how to burglar proof your window air conditioner unit is important; scroll down to find out how.
+While over a year old, all of the information in this article is still relevant.
+Learning how to burglar proof your window air conditioner unit is important; scroll down to find out how.

 Consider Placement of the Air Conditioner